PGCE Secondary School Direct: Business Education (14-19) / Course details

 - View full page

-PGCE Secondary School Direct Science: Business Education (14-19) provides you with the practical training and theoretical knowledge required to become an outstanding Business Education teacher.
+PGCE Secondary School Direct Science: Business Education (14 to 19) provides you with the practical training and theoretical knowledge required to become an outstanding Business Education teacher.

 The majority of the course focuses upon practical training in teaching and learning-related skills.
 You will enjoy extended periods of school experience, which will provide opportunities to work in a Primary setting and to teach in at least two different Secondary schools.
 In total, 25 weeks of your PGCE will be spent experiencing and working in different types of school.